 - Bottom Surgery: the reassignment of one’s genitalia, can include a vaginectomy (removal and sealing of the vaginal cavity), addition of a penis, and testicular implants.
 One of the leading bottom surgery surgeons is Dr. Curtis Crane in San Francisco so check out his website for more information.

 - Metoidioplasty — creates a phallus from a hormone-enlarged clitoris, the urethra is lengthened so one can pee standing up, some people have testicular implants using the vaginal labia.
 The penis is small and will not be able to penetrate.

 - Phalloplasty — the construction of a penis using a large skin graft from the patient’s forearm, thigh, or abdomen.
 This can be a lengthy series of surgeries that are pretty risky, as well.
 It is not uncommon for infections to occur and parts could die or have to be removed.
 It is also very expensive.

-IMPORTANT: Medically transitioning isn’t something everyone chooses to do.
-And those that do choose to medically transition don’t all choose to go through every part.
-For transmasculine people, it is very common to take testosterone and get top surgery and never undergo bottom surgery.
+IMPORTANT: Again, everyone’s transition is different and it is up to every indivudal to decide what transition means to them.
+Medically transitioning isn’t something everyone chooses to do — in this world, it is also often an immense privilege, either financially or sociopolitically, or both.
+Those that do choose to medically transition don’t all choose to undergo every surgery.
 A trans* identified person who hasn’t gone through any or all of the surgeries or isn’t on hormones is not any less of the gender they identify with.
 Surgery and hormones are a personal choice and do not define one’s gender.